Repligen Co. (NASDAQ:RGEN) Shares Acquired by Verdence Capital Advisors LLC

-Verdence Capital Advisors LLC lifted its stake in shares of Repligen Co.
-(NASDAQ:RGEN – Free Report) by 6.7% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 2,163 shares of the biotechnology company’s stock after buying an additional 135 shares during the period.
-Verdence Capital Advisors LLC’s holdings in Repligen were worth $344,000 at the end of the most recent quarter.
+Verdence Capital Advisors LLC grew its stake in Repligen Co.
+(NASDAQ:RGEN – Free Report) by 6.7% during the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 2,163 shares of the biotechnology company’s stock after purchasing an additional 135 shares during the quarter.
+Verdence Capital Advisors LLC’s holdings in Repligen were worth $344,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also made changes to their positions in the company.
-Fortis Capital Advisors LLC purchased a new position in shares of Repligen during the fourth quarter worth $35,000.
-Park Place Capital Corp raised its holdings in shares of Repligen by 90.2% during the third quarter.
-Park Place Capital Corp now owns 253 shares of the biotechnology company’s stock worth $40,000 after purchasing an additional 120 shares during the last quarter.
-V Square Quantitative Management LLC purchased a new position in shares of Repligen during the second quarter worth $45,000.
-International Assets Investment Management LLC purchased a new position in shares of Repligen during the third quarter worth $51,000.
-Finally, CWM LLC raised its holdings in shares of Repligen by 19.3% during the second quarter.
-CWM LLC now owns 384 shares of the biotechnology company’s stock worth $54,000 after purchasing an additional 62 shares during the last quarter.
-97.64% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors have also modified their holdings of RGEN.
+Fortis Capital Advisors LLC acquired a new position in Repligen during the fourth quarter worth about $35,000.
+Park Place Capital Corp boosted its position in Repligen by 90.2% during the third quarter.
+Park Place Capital Corp now owns 253 shares of the biotechnology company’s stock worth $40,000 after acquiring an additional 120 shares during the last quarter.
+V Square Quantitative Management LLC acquired a new position in Repligen during the second quarter worth about $45,000.
+International Assets Investment Management LLC acquired a new position in Repligen in the 3rd quarter valued at about $51,000.
+Finally, CWM LLC boosted its holdings in Repligen by 19.3% in the 2nd quarter.
+CWM LLC now owns 384 shares of the biotechnology company’s stock valued at $54,000 after purchasing an additional 62 shares during the last quarter.
+Institutional investors and hedge funds own 97.64% of the company’s stock.

-In other news, insider Christine Gebski sold 3,788 shares of Repligen stock in a transaction dated Friday, November 10th.
+In other Repligen news, insider Christine Gebski sold 3,788 shares of the stock in a transaction that occurred on Friday, November 10th.
 The shares were sold at an average price of $147.13, for a total value of $557,328.44.
-Following the sale, the insider now owns 28,787 shares in the company, valued at $4,235,431.31.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Company insiders own 1.10% of the company’s stock.
+Following the sale, the insider now directly owns 28,787 shares of the company’s stock, valued at approximately $4,235,431.31.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Insiders own 1.10% of the company’s stock.

-Repligen (NASDAQ:RGEN – Get Free Report) last announced its earnings results on Tuesday, October 31st.
-The biotechnology company reported $0.23 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.14 by $0.09.
+Repligen (NASDAQ:RGEN – Get Free Report) last announced its quarterly earnings data on Tuesday, October 31st.
+The biotechnology company reported $0.23 EPS for the quarter, beating analysts’ consensus estimates of $0.14 by $0.09.
 Repligen had a net margin of 17.29% and a return on equity of 6.08%.
-The business had revenue of $141.20 million for the quarter, compared to analyst estimates of $140.68 million.
-During the same quarter last year, the business earned $0.77 earnings per share.
-The company’s revenue for the quarter was down 29.6% compared to the same quarter last year.
-Equities research analysts anticipate that Repligen Co. will post 1.73 EPS for the current fiscal year.
+The company had revenue of $141.20 million for the quarter, compared to the consensus estimate of $140.68 million.
+During the same period in the prior year, the firm posted $0.77 EPS.
+The company’s quarterly revenue was down 29.6% compared to the same quarter last year.
+As a group, equities research analysts expect that Repligen Co. will post 1.73 EPS for the current year.

 Repligen Corporation develops and commercializes bioprocessing technologies and systems for use in biological drug manufacturing process in North America, Europe, the Asia Pacific, and internationally.
 It offers Protein A ligands that are the binding components of Protein A affinity chromatography resins; and cell culture growth factor products.